 How to Join

-An officer of your institution should send a completed TE application and a copy of your school's current catalog or web site address, to:
+An officer of your institution should send a copy of the membership application including web site address, to:

 Robert D. Shorb, Executive Director